isilverg/Silver-Gorges_et_al_RSOS/README.md

 # Silver-Gorges_et_al_PRSB
-Scripts and analyses for paper submitted to Proceedings of the Royal Society B
+Data and R scripts for paper submitted to Proceedings of the Royal Society B